christopherlouet/defectdojo-install/README.md

 ## About The Project

-The `ddadmin.sh` helper script, based on the DefectDojo project, is a simple tool to facilitate installing the django-DefectDojo application, with the docker-compose method.
+The `ddadmin.sh` helper script, based on the DefectDojo project, is a simple bash script to facilitate installing the django-DefectDojo application, with the docker-compose method.

 Features: